-In 2021, the Responsible Entity commenced proceedings as the Responsible Entity of the Scheme against CBRE Pty Ltd (CBRE) in relation to an allegedly negligent property valuation by CBRE, which the Responsible Entity alleges caused loss to the Scheme.
-The Responsible Entity filed its claim following the success of the Responsible Entity against a summary dismissal of proceedings brought by the defendant.
-The proceedings have now settled and are no longer before the court.
-The settlement was pursuant to a settlement agreement, the terms of which are confidential.
+In 2021, the Responsible Entity commenced proceedings as the trustee of the Scheme against CBRE Pty Ltd (CBRE) in relation to an allegedly negligent property valuation by CBRE, which the Responsible Entity alleges caused loss to the Scheme.

+The Responsible Entity has filed its claim following the success of the Responsible Entity against a summary dismissal of proceedings bought by the defendant.